Introduction

 Example Configuration Line

-is the action, specifying that matching log messages should be saved to thekernel_errors.log
+kern.erris the selector, indicating that it’s for kernel messages of error priority./var/log/kernel_errors.logis the action, specifying that matching log messages should be saved to thekernel_errors.logfile.

 Viewing Configuration Files